JocaPC/Belgrade-SqlClient/docs/index.md

 # Belgrade SqlClient Data Access library

-**Belgrade Sql Client** is a lightweight data access library that wraps standard ADO.NET classes.
+**Belgrade SqlClient** is a lightweight data access library that wraps standard ADO.NET classes.

 > This libary is a utility library that uses the same ADO.NET classes that you always use.
-However, it handles opening/closing connections, closing connection when the query is completed, re-trying execution if some transient error happens.
-Also, it uses async methods for data access such as `OpenAsync`, `ExecuteNonQueryAsync`, `ExecuteReaderAsync`, etc. providing best concurrency in the .Net client code.
+The additional value that is brings handling opening/closing connections, closing connection when the query is completed, re-trying execution if some transient error happens.
+Also, it uses async methods for data access such as `OpenAsync`, `ExecuteNonQueryAsync`, `ExecuteReaderAsync`, etc. providing the best concurrency in the .Net client code.
 This library also solves some common developer data access mistakes that could happen in your data access code.

 **Why would you use this library?**